kudashevs/mispronounced-words/README.md

 <dd>
 <p></p>
 <p>
 It is important to understand that we are interested only in English IPA.
-A good starting point might be to find a English phonemic chart.
+A good starting point might be to find an English phonemic chart.
 Phonemic charts can be interactive or non-interactive.
-It can be a picture, a document, an app, it's not really important.
-The important thing here is that the chart should be divided in three main blocks (consonants, vowels, diphthongs).
-According to my experience, it is easier to learn the sounds in groups.
+It can be a picture, a document, an app - it's not really important.
+The important thing here is that the chart should be divided into three blocks: consonants, vowels, diphthongs.
+In my experience, it is easier to learn the sounds in groups.
 </p>
 <p align="center">
 <a href="https://www.teachingenglish.org.uk/article/phonemic-chart"><img src="https://user-images.githubusercontent.com/15892462/183292223-40400df7-1cbe-4a90-b521-dabd6f67c777.png" alt="English phonemic chart" /></a>
 </p>
 <p>
-After you are comfortable with the sounds, it is a good idea to make some practice.
+After you are comfortable with the sounds and their visual representations, it is a good idea to do some practice.
 You can find a good step-by-step article on how to learn and practice IPA on <a href="https://www.wikihow.com/Learn-the-International-Phonetic-Alphabet-IPA">wikihow.com</a>.
 </p>
 </dd>
 </dl>